 Clients can visit the Clothes Closet twice per calendar month.

-Yes, you just need to be certified whenever you are a first time client and at the beginning of every year.
+Yes, you just need to be certified whenever you are a first time client and at the anniversary of that month.
 To be certified means you must bring in the following: Photo id (license or state id) and a recent (within 1 month) utility bill (or rent receipt) with your name and the address indicating you live in Batavia or Batavia Township.

 This is handled on a case by case basis.
 If you require this service, when you are certified, you will need to add them to your sheet and add their name on the punch card.

 Yes.
 Certification does not occur only in January.
-It is a process that occurs on your first visit to the pantry for each new calendar year.
+It is a process that occurs on your first visit to the pantry and is good for 12 months thereafter.